SkymindIO/skil-clients/README.md

 ## Getting Started

-Automatically-generated clients are available in each langauge folder in the root of this repository.
+Automatically-generated clients are available in each language folder in the root of this repository.
 Clients support SKIL's JWT authentication and currently only work for prediction/inference endpoints.

 **Python**
-If you are a user of `pip`, you can install the python client directly from this repository by using the command:
+If you are a user of `pip`, you can install the Python client directly from this repository by using the command:

 ```
 pip install git+https://github.com/SkymindIO/skil-clients#subdirectory=python